jshorte/jshorte.github.io/index.md

 **Concept**

 The idea of the game is to sow, grow and harvest plants.
 The controller consists of a garden trowel and a watering can which are used in conjunction to achieve the games goal.

 ///LINK TO SHOWCASE

+**Software**
+- Uduino
+- Unity
+- Visual Studio

 **Components**
 - LEDs (Used to show game state eg. If current plant has light/water)
 - Hall Effect Sensors (Attached to the trowel and used for movement of the player character)
 - Water Sensor (To detect if a plant has been watered)